SansGuidon/bookmarks/README.md

 * [Nibbler](https://nibbler.silktide.com/) - is a free tool for testing websites.
 Enter the address of any website and Nibbler will give you a report scoring the website out of 10 for key areas, including accessibility, SEO, social media and technology.
 * [HTML_CodeSniffer](https://squizlabs.github.io/HTML_CodeSniffer/) - Accessibility Auditor Bookmarklet | Check that your HTML code conforms to your coding standard
 * [Readable](https://www.webfx.com/tools/read-able/) - Free readability test tool | Quick and easy way to test the readability of your work (text).
+* [NoCoffee](https://chrome.google.com/webstore/detail/nocoffee/jjeeggmbnhckmgdhmgdckeigabjfbddl) - A Chrome extension, helpful for understanding the problems faced by people with slight to extreme vision problems. **See also** : [Official website](https://accessgarage.wordpress.com)

 # Windows
 * [NSSM](https://nssm.cc/commands) - the Non-Sucking Service Manager